Bubble Up Taco Casserole

 • 1/2 medium purple onion diced

-• 1 red and 1 orange sweet bell peppers seeds and membranes removed, diced
+• 1 medium red bell pepper seeds and membranes removed, diced

 • 1 cup shredded cheddar cheese

-• 2 green onions green parts only, chopped
+• 2 medium green onions green parts only, chopped, optional

 • Your favorite toppings such as chopped cilantro, salsa, sour cream, etc, optional